Stop (Albanian TV program)

 Stop is an Albanian satirical-investigative television program hosted by Saimir Kodra and Gentian Zenelaj.
 The show airs on the national channel TV Klan and reports on society issues, public concerns, and perceived negative phenomens in Albania.

-Format

 The program presents a combination of satire and investigative reporting.
 It has used hidden cameras and field reports to examine issues such as administrative failures, corruption, and other societal concerns.

-History

 Stop began broadcasting in 2015.
 Since its debut, the program has covered a range of social issues in Albania.